descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 **2003**

-*"Bjarne Stroustrup"*

-*"This note proposes a notion of user-defined literals based on literal constructors without requiring new syntax.
+*"This note proposes a notion of **user-defined literals** based on literal constructors without requiring new syntax.
 If combined with the separate proposal for generalized initializer lists, it becomes a generalization of the C99 notion of compound literals."*

-*"However, a constructor is a very general construct and there have been many requests for a way to express literals for user-defined types in such a way that a programmer can be confident that a value will be constructed at compile time and potentially stored in ROM.
+*"However, a constructor is a very general construct and there have been many requests for a way to express literals for user-defined types in such a way that a programmer can be **confident that a value will be constructed at compile time** and potentially stored in ROM.
 For example:"*

 ```cpp
 complex z(1,2); // the variable z can be constructed at compile time
 const complex cz(1,2); // the const cz can potentially be put in ROM
 ```

-*"Personally, I prefer (1): basically, a value is a literal if it is composed out of literals and implemented by a literal constructor.
-The problem with that is that some people will not trust compilers to do proper resolution, placement in ROM, placement in text segment, etc. Choosing that solution would require text in the standard to constrain and/or guide implementations."*
+*"Personally, I prefer (1): basically, a value is a literal if it is composed out of literals and implemented by a literal constructor. **The problem with that is that some people will not trust compilers to do proper resolution, placement in ROM, placement in text segment**, etc. Choosing that solution would require text in the standard to constrain and/or guide implementations."*

-*"C99 compound literals"*
+*"**C99 compound literals**"*

 *"In C99, it is explicitly allowed to take the address of a compound literal.
 For example:"*